qnbhd/mljet/docs/source/tutorial/features/002_docker.rst

 - `verbose` - verbose mode - `True`, print DEBUG logs

-After calling the :func:`deployme.contrib.entrypoint.cook` function You can see `build` folder in the current directory.
+After calling the :func:`mljet.contrib.entrypoint.cook` function You can see `build` folder in the current directory.
-And you can see the docker image and container with name `deployme-xgboost`.
+And you can see the docker image and container with name `mljet-xgboost`.

 Now we can send a request to the model.
 For this example, we use requests, see `Requests <https://requests.readthedocs.io/en/master/>`_.